 –”No one is taking Grandpa’s place.
 I love him very much and will always love him.
 And my friend loves his wife too.
 They were married many years, and God took her to heaven.
 And no one is trying to take her place.
 We’re just trying to live out the rest of our years the best we can.
 Does this make sense?”

 –”John is such a fine man.
 You will like him.
 I certainly admire him so much.
 (And tell them why you do.)
 But he is not trying to be your grandfather.
 And yes, you may call him by his first name.”

 Five.
 Seek counseling from a professional.
 The series called “Prepare/Enrich” is highly recommended.

 Only a few weeks into our budding relationship, Bertha and I scheduled an appointment with a marriage counselor.
 We wanted an objective outsider to take a look at what we were doing and advise us on areas we might be overlooking.
 After taking the online inventory, the counselor said we were so well matched there was no further need for his services.
-That was good to know, and we thought the same thing, but we needed to hear it.

 Six.
 Watch out for the physical.
 It can dominate everything early and nothing good will happen afterwards.

 Seven.
 Decide early what would be a deal-breaker for you.
 In fact, it would be good to establish this before you meet the special person.
 Otherwise, backing out of an unhealthy relationship will be next to impossible.

 Eight.
 Establish some ground rules, such as agreeing never to compare/disparage previous spouses, but feeling free to share wonderful experiences and memories about the past.

 Nine.
 Get a Ph.D. in the other person.
 That is, learn all you can about their backgrounds, their achievements and disappointments, their heartaches and greatest joys.
 Understand each other’s daily habits.
 As you are able, visit the places each of you grew up.
 Meet old friends for lunch; see each other through their eyes.